 - have the right to be accompanied by a fellow employee of their own choice (this may be a recognised trade union or staff association representative/shop steward) when raising a grievance or appealing against a decision

-All stages in the handling of a grievance should be recorded on the Form (POG34) provided at Annex A for that purpose.
-One copy should be retained by the employing authority and one copy handed to the aggrieved employee.
+3. All stages in the handling of a grievance should be recorded on the form (POG34) provided at Annex A for that purpose.
+One copy should be retained by the employing authority and one copy handed to the aggrieved employee

-In the interests of simplicity, the masculine pronoun is used throughout the procedure but it applies equally to male and female employees.
+4. In the interests of simplicity, the masculine pronoun is used throughout the procedure but it applies equally to male and female employee

 The procedure set out below is to be used.

-If the employee is dissatisfied with the reply he should refer the matter to his recognised trade union official/shop steward who may then take the matter up with the line manager/foreman/supervisor or other appropriate person.
+- If the employee is dissatisfied with the reply he should refer the matter to his recognised trade union official/shop steward who may then take the matter up with the line manager/foreman/supervisor or another appropriate person

 - an employee and his recognised representative may approach the foreman in the first instance